The words chicken strips (or nuggets or fingers) can elicit different — almost Pavlovian — reactions. Different, often, in kids and adults.

 So, no shame in having a box of nuggets/fingers/tenders on hand.
 No shame at all.
 But no, we don’t want to feed our children a steady diet of packaged chicken nuggets.

-But a homemade chicken finger, here and there is a thing of joy.
-Real chicken breasts, nicely sliced with a flavorful panko-crust and a sweet and tangy dipping sauce?
+But a homemade chicken finger, here and there, is a thing of joy.
+Real chicken breasts, nicely sliced with a flavorful panko crust and a sweet and tangy dipping sauce?
 I surely see no reason for mea culpas here.

 Mixing the Panko bread crumbs with a bit of olive oil allows them to form a crispy fried-tasting crust in the oven.
 And yes, these are baked, so less oil.

 For a chance of pace, you can switch up the dipping sauce.
 This Sriracha Sauce would be excellent.
+But the dipping sauce would also be great with fish sticks or Air Fried Shrimp!

-Other Highly Kid-Pleasing Foods:
+More Highly Kid-Pleasing Foods

 - English Muffin Pizzas